What the Heck is Lurking?

 Lurk Before Posting

-Before even lurking, take the time to read the community guidelines or terms of service.
+Before lurking, take the time to read the community guidelines or terms of service.
 Those are the rules you will be expected to abide by.
-If you do not agree with the “rules” then it’s best to seek out alternatives venues for participation.
+If you do not agree with the “rules,” then it’s best to seek out alternative venues for participation.

-Lurking lets you know if the group is formal, easy going or more professional in nature.
-Lurking is also a courtesy thing.
-Especially when it comes to starting a conversation or asking questions that have been covered many times before.
+Lurking lets you know if the group is formal, easygoing, or more professional in nature.
+It is also a courtesy, especially when it comes to starting a conversation or asking questions that have been covered many times before.

-Some members may not appreciate you posting without searching first — and some may be nicer than others in letting you know so.
-(Before asking any questions, always do a quick search first to make sure the topic has not already been covered.)
+Some members may not appreciate you posting without searching first, and some may be nicer than others in letting you know that.
+(Before asking any questions, always do a quick search to make sure the topic has not already been covered.)

 After Lurking

 Some forums and groups have an area just for introductions — be sure to take advantage of that opportunity.
-You’ll appear more friendly and helps other members get to know you.
+You’ll appear more friendly and help other members get to know you.

-For more tips to ensure that you have an enjoyable community experience, check out my article on List, Group and Forum Etiquette.
+For more tips on ensuring an enjoyable community experience, check out my article on List, Group, and Forum Etiquette.